felixp7/lunar-logo/README.md

 As of 31 January 2017, Lunar Logo has two implementations that can run all the examples correctly.
 The language supports over 100 procedures (you can find a concise list at the end of `lunar.py`).
 See the tutorial for an overview.

-The software is considered alpha quality.
-Testing has been limited so far, and the feature set is still in flux.
+The software is considered beta quality.
+More real-world testing is needed, and the feature set may still change.
 Anything mentioned in the tutorial and examples should stay put from now on, though.

 To Do
 -----